B2. Operations

 • perform various calculations to establish relationships of equality between the points generated by one dart and the sum of the points obtained by two other darts;

-• decompose numbers to ensure that distributive property is respected.
+• decompose numbers to ensure that the distributive property is respected.

 Allow sufficient time for students to create their target.
-Circulate and intervene as needed.
+Circulate and provide support as needed.
 Pay particular attention to the strategies students use to determine numbers and possible combinations.

 Possible Observations Possible Interventions